Docutils | Overview | About | Users | Reference | Developers

 Run it from the command line as follows:

-$ rst2odt myinput.txt > myoutput.odt
+$ rst2odt myinput.rst > myoutput.odt

 To see usage information and to learn about command line options that you can use, run the following: